 A new decade has begun, leaving behind the 2010s.
 The 10 years were eventful in The T&D Region.
 But just how so?

-Today we begin a special T&D series looking back at the years 2010 through '19.
-We'll identify the big stories as selected by The T&D at the end of each year, then offer perspective on those stories with the luxury of hindsight.
+Today we continue a special T&D series looking back at the years 2010 through '19.
+We’re identifying the big stories as selected by The T&D at the end of each year and in some instances offering perspective on those stories with the luxury of hindsight.

 When we're done, you'll get a chance to weigh in.
 We'll ask you to vote via our Facebook page on a story of the decade and give us your reasoning.
 We'll conclude with an editorial comparing our choice and yours.

 “After a lot of thought and deliberation, effective immediately, I tender my resignation from the Board of Trustees of SCSU,” former board chairman Jonathan Pinson wrote in a letter dated Dec.
 28, 2012.
 He went on to cite pressing business and family needs as the reasons for leaving his post.